kateyeager/diy-landing-page/README.md

 My DIY Landing Page with these features.

 - My content.
 My design.
-- Customizable, and persistent URL e.g. `YourCustomName.Netlify.app`
+- Customizable, and persistent URL e.g. `https://diy-landing-page-kyeager.netlify.app/`
 - Portable.
 Take it to any web host.
 - Future proof, and easy to maintain.
 You own the code via GitHub
 - Secure, and scalable to many CDNs worldwide via Netlify